 I arrived just as the Maestros were warming up and familiarizing themselves with a beautiful, ornate Fazioli grand piano.

 Ortiz’ set encompassed his Cuban roots, contemporary classical music, improvisation and what he describes as, “an architecture of sounds.”
 The repertoire included Thelonious Monk’s arrangement of Duke Ellington’s Black and Tan Fantasy; an excerpt from an upcoming suite based on the folkloric musical expressions of Santiago de Cuba titled, Callejuela Izuama and his arrangement of the tune, Alone Together.
-In all, the set was cerebral with a quiet intensity and above all, riveting.
+The set was cerebral with a quiet intensity and above all, riveting.

 OSPAC is on a mission to create an environment where artists, developing artists and aspiring artists of all socio-economic and cultural origins from the Essex County area can explore, create and communicate their craft in a supportive and nurturing environment.